Jet Lending, LLC logo

 Visit Jet Lending, LLC

 Jet Lending is best suited for real estate investors (both experienced and novice) who need rapid capital deployment for investment property purchases and improvements and cannot qualify for or obtain conventional financing.
-The primary caveat is that hard money and asset-based loans command substantially higher costs than traditional mortgages, making them most economically viable for short-term projects or investors whose profit margins support the premium pricing.
+The primary caveat is that hard money and asset-based loans command higher in listed context costs than traditional mortgages, making them most economically viable for short-term projects or investors whose profit margins support the higher listed pricing.

 • Real estate investors seeking fast capital for fix-and-flip or rehab projects on tight timelines